 Relational databases consist of a set of base and derived relations, the latter--query results, views and snapshots--derived from the former by relational algebra operations.
-SQL base tables induced the notion that base relations are stored, but while their data can and often will be stored (and not necessarily as tables), this is not not a requirement.
-Rather, they represent the base facts (axioms) about the real world entities of interest (i.e., serve as the basis of the database).
-Derived relations represent facts that are logical implications of the axioms (theorems) and are still about the entities represented by base relations--no entities are created by data manipulation.
+SQL base tables induced the notion that base relations means stored relations, but while their data can and often will be stored (not necessarily as tables), base does not mean stored!
+Rather, base relations represent the base facts--axioms--about the real world entities of interest (i.e., serve as the basis of the database).
+Derived relations represent facts that are logical implications of the axioms--theorems--and are still facts about the entities represented by base relations--no entities are created by data manipulation.

 Relations are derived from base relations either directly, or via other derived relations and inherit the integrity constraints on the relations from which they were derived, supplemented by any added by the relational operations applied to produce them (e.g., restrictions, projections, joins and so on).
 Thus, at every relation derivation a true RDBMS knows and records the derived RP (constraints) in the database catalog, which is another way of saying that it supports constraint inheritance.

 Some derived relations (e.g., views) are given names, but they are just a shorthand for their RPs (constraints).
 Others (e.g., query results) don't have names.
 Note very carefully that application developers and end-users do not and need not know whether they interact with base or derived relations.

 Three Formal Design Principles

 Formal systems governed by three principles have desirable properties.
 Relational databases are formal logic systems and, therefore, will acquire those properties if their design adheres to these principles which, applied to database design, are: